Foot, Ankle and Toe Conditions

 Foot, ankle and toe conditions include all forms of congenital and acquired deformities and injuries to the lower extremities.
 At Children's Hospital of Philadelphia (CHOP), we diagnose and treat all foot, ankle and toe conditions in children, teens and young adults.

-Physicians and surgeons from the Division of Orthopaedics, Sports Medicine and Performance Center and the Division of Plastic and Reconstructive Surgery are experts in diagnosing these conditions and creating a customized treatment plan for your child.
+Physicians and surgeons from the Division of Orthopaedics, Sports Medicine and Performance Center and the Division of Plastic, Reconstructive and Oral Surgery are experts in diagnosing these conditions and creating a customized treatment plan for your child.